Addison Rose Vincent – Accessibility & Housing - LA (they)

 Kit is thrilled to be helping with Kids Camp again for GO 2017.
 He has experience leading transgender support groups, workshops, and policy discussions in university settings and is now turning is hand to the younger transgender community.
 By day, Kit is a cognitive psychologist PhD student.

-Kristin Wilson-Key – Offsite Logistics/Programming Assistant (she)
+Kristin Wilson-Key – Offsite Logistics, Parent Services (she)

 Kristin is a behind-the-scenes force throughout the Gender Odyssey planning year, having numerous and varied responsibilities.
 She enjoys working with parents through Gender Diversity's Family Support Groups.
 Originally from high and dry Colorado, Kristin enjoys temperate Seattle with her husband, Aidan.